Pyaar Kii Ye Ek Kahaani: One year later

-One year has passed, and Piya returns to Dehradun from Paris, where Arnab and Madhu had sent her with Misha for peace.
+One year has passed, and Piya returns to Dehradun from Paris, as Piya Dobriyal where Arnab and Madhu had sent her with Misha for peace.
 Piya is now a supermodel.
 She doesn't remember anything about her time at Dehradun, yet she is repeatedly attracted to the spot where Abhay is left frozen.
 She meets Jeh Khurana, who is a new student in Mount College.
 A mysterious guy is in a hunt for Abhay to take retribution on him for killing his brother.
 Piya saves Abhay from his condition.
 He is again impolite and mean to her, and she is confused about her thoughts, feeling both repulsed and fascinated by him.
 The Raichand family returns to Dehradun and a business rivalry starts between them and the Khuranas.
 Khuranas, which include Depanita, Nil and Jeh, now live in the same mansion which was once owned by Raichands.

 Chand, while wandering in the jungle gets attacked by werewolves and is mortally wounded.
 Abhay and Haseena locate him and take him home.
 Abhay finds a college ID card belonging to an unknown Mount College student.
 In order to save Chand, he needs the blood of a werewolf within 7 days.
 Abhay rejoins the college and traces the ID number which leads him to a Chiragh Doshi.
 Thinking him to be a werewolf and in order to kill him, Abhay asks the college principal to immediately organize an inter college boxing competition.
 He intentionally sets up his match against Chiragh.
 A day before the match, Abhay also gets attacked by a werewolf.
 He successfully defends himself and inflicts a scratch on the werewolf's chest so that he can identify him later.
 The boxing match begins and Abhay injures Chiragh with a single punch.
 Nil, sitting as a judge, interrupts the fight along with his brother Jeh but both get knocked out by Abhay.
 Abhay looks at Chiragh's chest but finds no scratch mark there and realizes that he pinpointed the wrong person.